jsrjaganatha/renci-website/src/content/news/features/2015/06/30_data-matters-draws-over-100-students-to-chapel-hill/index.md

 The National Consortium for Data Science (NCDS), the Odum Institute for Social Science Research at UNC-Chapel Hill, and the Renaissance Computing Institute (RENCI) will sponsor the series again next June.

-* * *

 ## About the Sponsors

 The National Consortium for Data Science formed in 2013 as a non-profit public-private partnership to advance the field of data science and address the data challenges of the 21st century.
 For more information, visit [www.data2discovery.org](http://www.data2discovery.org/).

 The Odum Institute for Research in Social Science provides a range of consulting services on quantitative and qualitative methods, GIS and spatial analysis, survey research, and data management.
-For more information, visit [www.odum.unc.edu](http://www.odum.unc.edu/).
+For more information, visit [odum.unc.edu](https://odum.unc.edu/).

 RENCI develops and deploys advanced computing, networking, and data technologies to enable research discoveries and business innovations.
 The institute is a collaborative effort involving UNC, Duke University and NC State University.
-For more information, visit [www.renci.org](https://www.renci.org/).
+For more information, visit [renci.org](https://www.renci.org/).

-* * *

 ## Data Matters 2015 Album

 [![NCDS Data Matters Short Course Series | 2015 Album](https://live.staticflickr.com/303/18978949229_50ed579326_z.jpg)](https://www.flickr.com/photos/renci/albums/72157655060989922 "NCDS Data Matters Short Course Series | 2015 Album")

-_Click the image above to view photos from this event._
+> Click the image above to view photos from this event.